GregRos/preszr/README.md

 `ctx.encode` can recurse - if it needs to encode a value of the type you're encoding down the line, it will call your `encode` function again.

-Calls to `encode` are, in general, hard to predict, so it's important to make sure your `encode` function doesn't cause side-effects or have an internal state.
+Calls to `encode` are generally hard to predict, so it's important to make sure your `encode` function doesn't cause side effects or have an internal state.

 ## Decoding